LacticAcidCYC/CS_Interview_Notes/Algorithm/LeetCode/DP.md

 ### Similar to LeetCode 300

-Suppose for sequences ending at nums[i], we know the length lenght[i] of the longest subsequence, and the number count[i] of such sequences with that length.
+Suppose for sequences ending at nums[i], we know the length length[i] of the longest subsequence, and the number count[i] of such sequences with that length.

 For every `j < i` with `A[j] < A[i]`, we might append `A[i]` to a longest subsequence ending at `A[j]`.
 It means that we have demonstrated `count[j]` subsequences of length `length[j] + 1`.